emre-mumcu/documents/Linux/Ubuntu/Create-Desktop-Shortcut.md

 In Ubuntu 24.04 and upcoming versions, desktop environments like GNOME handle desktop shortcuts differently than older versions.

+## For Folder/File shortcuts:

+Either directly use the terminal to create a symbolic link

+> ln -s target-path destination-path

+or

+Open the folder in the file manager (nautilus), navigate to the directory to which you want to create a shortcut to.
+Right click and select Open in Terminal.

+For shortcut to current directory, type and execute

+> ln -s $PWD ~/Desktop/

+For shortcut to a file/folder inside the current directory, type and execute

+> ln -s $PWD/filename ~/Desktop/
+> ln -s $PWD/dirname ~/Desktop/

+## For Application Shortcuts:

+1) Open /usr/share/applications
+2) Copy the application shortcut to desktop
+3) Right click on the shortcut on the desktop and select Allow Launching

-You can manually create a .desktop file and put it on your Desktop.
+## You can manually create a .desktop file and put it on your Desktop.

 The .desktop file format is standard for launching GUI apps.